raviqqe/stak/doc/src/content/docs/install.md

 description: How to install Stak Scheme as command line tools or libraries
 ---

-# Install

 This page explains how to install Stak Scheme for your projects.
 By reading this page, you would learn:

-- How to install Stak Scheme as a library in Rust projects
+- How to install Stak Scheme as a library in Rust projects.
-- How to install Stak Scheme as command line tools
+- How to install Stak Scheme as command line tools.

 ### Library